Srujan-rai/Password_generator/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python installed.
 3. Install the required dependencies using `pip install -r requirements.txt`.
+4. in terminal put `python app.py`.
-4. Run the application using `python app.py`.
+5. Run the application using `python app.py`.
-5. Access the web app through your browser at `http://localhost:5000`.
+6. Access the web app through your browser at `http://localhost:5000`.

 ## Usage